CatotronExists/Keno-API/README.md

 *Data is sourced from the Victorian version, win amounts are the same across all states (as of now).
 If any win data is wrong, open an issue!*

 ### Roadmap to v0.5
-- [ ] v0.5 | Migration to Python Backend, Html Frontend    EST.(2x/08/2023)
+- [ ] v0.5 | Migration to Python Backend, Html Frontend    EST.(28/08/2023)
   - [ ] Basic HTML is Complete [v0.4.d-??]
   - [ ] Further work to UI [v0.4.d-??]
   - [ ] Start Migration away from a Command Line Input [v0.4.d-??]\
-    *This will remove most user input, As the plan is to only have the python script getting the API data*
+    *This will remove most user input, As the plan is to only have the python script getting the API data!*
-  - [ ] Create placeholder pages [v0.4.d-??]
+  - [x] Create placeholder pages [v0.4.d-5]
   - [x] Fetch and Display Data [v0.4.d-3]
   - [x] Create Basic HTML Interface [v0.4.d-1]
 - [x] v0.4 | Database Connection (15/08/2023)\